 4. Bring your camera or cell phone for pictures.
 There are a ton of photo opportunities before, during, and after the race, so don’t miss out!
 Some people put their phone in an armband or fuel belt, but I just carry mine the whole race so I can quickly snap a photo whenever I want.
 I have even been known to tweet and Instagram mid race!
 TIP: If you purchase Disney’s memory maker or are an annual passholder, you can get photos taken by photopass photographers for FREE when you download them from your My Disney experience app.
 Keep in mind not all characters have a professional photographer at them though, which is when your phone/camera can come in handy.

 6. Plan for the finish.
 If you have family waiting for you, tell them not to crowd the finish line area where runners exit, (it’s really hard for an exhausted runner to move through crowds of people.
 We just want to sit down, so please give us some space and we will love you for it!) but to meet you in the family reunion area at one of the signs with a letter on it.
-There are a LOT of people in a small area after the race and sometimes cell phones won’t work due to the hoards of people, so have a meeting spot planned ahead of time.
+There are a LOT of people in a small area after the race and sometimes cell phones won’t work due to the hoards of people, so have a meeting spot planned ahead of time and don’t rely on being able to call or text.

 7.)
 Be careful with your packing: I always pack my complete race outfit in my carry on bag, and organize things with labeled ziploc bags if needed.
 I never check my race day outfit on the plane, and just wear my running shoes so I know I at least have those.
 I also lay out everything the night before including breakfast, room key, gels, etc. so I am not fumbling around looking for a tiara or socks at 3 AM on race day.
 That wake up time is early, so every minute is precious!
 (TIP: download my FREE Princess packing list printable to make sure you don’t forget anything important!)